mbrow20/Diss_Fall2019/README.txt

 and difference (PROCDIFNOPV_Sep72019).
 These programs will provide the full output of Table 4.20 and Table 4.21.
 Results will appear in the temporary work library.
-To change the country from Canada to the US, use the following function in the data command:<span style="color:blue"> if cnt="USA";</span>
+To change the country from Canada to the US, use the following function in the data command:if cnt="USA"; .
-then input this variable into the appropriate statements.